fabianhr8/BooksAndReviews/README.md

-# Books&Reviews - React app for book reviews
+# Libros&Resenas - React app for book reviews

-Simple app for users to review books, created with React.js, Node.js, and MongoDB.
+Simple app with full CRUD for users to review books, created with React.js, Node.js, and MongoDB.

 ## Table of contents